realseich/E-commerce-business-analysis-and-scaling---GS/README.md

 ### Link to the project
 Task description, tables and visualization as well as conclusion and suggestions could be found in the [Google spreadsheet](https://docs.google.com/spreadsheets/d/1evRXH8Xch3up89dmjDzaX5y1MYtxziRezEplRWjL5V8/edit?usp=sharing).
-Texts are written in Russian, tables and visualization charts legend is parthly in English.
+Texts is written in Russian, tables and visualization charts legend is parthly in English.